 What to Serve with Curried Lentil Soup

 This is always one of my biggest dilemmas: how do we make soup a meal?
 In warmer weather, I like to serve soup with a big green salad, but it’s not always the most tempting in the winter.

-I always recommend a good loaf of crusty bread to soak up any extra soup broth and an additional vegetable.
+I always recommend a good loaf of crusty bread to soak up any extra soup broth (or these delicious homemade garlic cheddar buttermilk biscuits!) and an additional vegetable.